-(A) MCPs must develop and implement written policies which ensure that members have and are informed of the following rights:
+(A) MCPs must develop and implement written policies that ensure that members have and are informed of the following rights:

 (1) To receive all services that the MCP is required to provide pursuant to the terms of their provider agreement with ODM.